Landgericht (medieval): Background and function

 There were very different interpretations of the term Landgericht regionally.
-It corresponded to the term Landrecht, with which it was used synonymously, to distinguish it from other legal terms such as Stadtrecht ("town rights"), Lehnsrecht ("feudal rights") etc. During the course of its development the term encompassed both royal juridical courts as well as the those of other lords with relatively small areas of responsibility.
+It corresponded to the term Landrecht, with which it was used synonymously to distinguish it from other legal terms such as Stadtrecht "town privileges", Lehnsrecht "feudal rights," and so forth.
+During its development, the term encompassed both royal juridical courts and those of other lords with relatively small areas of responsibility.
 There were imperial, royal, princely, ecclesial (monastic) and other Landgerichte.

-In the Middle Ages, the Landgerichte came to have an enormous importance for the organisation and exercise of lordship, especially when one takes into account that about 90% of the population around the year 1300 were rural.
-There was a great variety of manifestations of the Landgerichte in the Middle Ages.
+In the Middle Ages, the Landgerichte came to have enormous importance for the organization and exercise of lordship, especially considering that about 90% of the population around the year 1300 was rural.
+There were various manifestations of the Landgerichte in the Middle Ages.
 Not until the emergence of a hierarchy of courts in the 16th century and the restructuring as part of citizens’ reforms of the 19th century was it possible to define and describe different types of Landgerichte.